Torbay and South Devon Music Centre – Ensembles

 3 to 8.
 This group is suitable for players with more experience.

-Alicia Stolliday.
-Alicia is a cellist and has extensive experience teaching string instruments and leading youth orchestras.
+Moira Devonport.
+Moira is a double bass player and has extensive experience teaching music in schools and leading youth orchestras.

 The Concert Brass ensemble is suitable for beginners and less experienced brass players.
 A wide variety of music is played with parts for all brass instruments.

 All brass instruments: trumpet, cornet, trombone, baritone horn, French horn, tuba.